-- Our operators have achieved a bulk of the potential long-term cost reductions based on 2019 All Owned Hotel revenues - ► MTCP 98% complete as of Q1 2023 (15/16 assets) - See slides 27-34 for more detail - Some results not yet comparable due to recent completions and competitive set closures - ► AC Hotel Scottsdale North 5.6x 2022 EBITDA multiple(4) - Andaz Maui Villas (completed Q2 2021) 2022 RevPAR of \$1,080, +21% ahead of underwriting - OWCM water park and meeting space expansion (completed Q1 2022) led Hotel to be #1 EBITDA contributor in 2022 at \$90 million, +27% above 2019(5) - Ritz-Carlton, Naples development on track to open with resort targeted re-opening July 2023 - 1) The target cost reductions and incremental Hotel EBITDA are tied to returning to 2019 business levels and actual savings realized or incremental Hotel EBITDA achieved will be subject to change and there is no guarantee that we will achieve these targets (see slide 2 Forward Looking Statements).
+✓ Our operators have achieved a bulk of the potential long-term cost reductions based on 2019 All Owned Hotel revenues

+- ✓ AC Hotel Scottsdale North 5.6x 2022 EBITDA multiple(4) - ✓ Andaz Maui Villas (completed Q2 2021) 2022 RevPAR of \$1,080, +21% ahead of underwriting - ✓ OWCM water park and meeting space expansion (completed Q1 2022) led Hotel to be #1 EBITDA contributor in 2022 at \$90 million, +27% above 2019(5) - ✓ The Ritz-Carlton, Naples development debuted with resort re-opening in July 2023 - 1) The target cost reductions and incremental Hotel EBITDA are tied to returning to 2019 business levels and actual savings realized or incremental Hotel EBITDA achieved will be subject to change and there is no guarantee that we will achieve these targets (see slide 2 Forward Looking Statements).
 Cost reductions may be offset by future growth in expenses such as wages and are subject to negotiation with our hotel managers, while incremental Hotel EBITDA will be affected by the success of our hotel renovations in gaining market share.
-Incremental net income (loss) at the targeted EBITDA range for the renovations at 24 hotels is estimated to be \$(21) million to \$(6) million and for the four ROI development projects is estimated to be \$17 million to \$27 million.
+Incremental et income (loss) at the targeted EBITDA range for the renovations at 24 hotels is estimated to be \$(21) million to \$(6) million and for the four ROI development projects is estimated to be \$17 million.
 See Reconciliations & Supplemental Information for reconciliations to comparable GAAP measures. - 2) Index gains targets are being calculated based on 2019 performance levels or trailing twelve months leading up to the beginning of renovation if renovations occurred in 2019. - 3) Cash on cash returns are calculated as the incremental increase in cash flow from operations as a result of the project, net of FF&E contributions, divided by the investment net of rebates. - 4) EBITDA is a non-GAAP financial measure.
 The comparable GAAP metric utilizing 2022 net income is the ratio of the development cost to net income of 7x.
-See Reconciliations & Supplemental Information for reconciliations to comparable GAAP measures. - 5) EBITDA is a non-GAAP financial measure.
+See Reconciliations & Supplemental Information for reconciliations to comparable GAAP measures.

+5) EBITDA is a non-GAAP financial measure.
 2022 net income was \$57 million, 19% above 2019.
 See Reconciliations & Supplemental Information for reconciliations to comparable GAAP measures.
+2023 Host Hotels & Resorts, Inc.